 Nothing can put a damper on productivity quite like a computer that crashes on a regular basis.
 Sometimes, a crash is preceded by the dreaded “blue screen of death” or another warning; other times, a computer simply shuts off without any warning at all.
-In either case, the end result is a whole lot of frustration, aggravation and lost work.
-If your computer has been crashing frequently, you’d probably like to put an end to it.
-Unfortunately, getting to the bottom of things if often easier said than done.
-The following tips about improving your computer’s performance, though, are excellent places to begin
+In either case, the end result is a whole lot of frustration, aggravation, and lost work.
+Note these PC Troubleshooting Tips right now.

-Corrupted System Registry Files
+PC Troubleshooting Tips Corrupted System Registry Files

 Every Windows-based PC has something called a Windows registry.
 The registry contains several files that are integral to the performance and operation of your computer.
-Over time, some of those files can become corrupted, be misplaced or get lost altogether.
+Over time, some of those files can become corrupted, be misplaced, or get lost altogether.
 When that happens, the system registry becomes compromised – and frequent crashes are all-too-common symptoms.

 Windows operating systems handle file organization in a way that isn’t very intuitive.
 Basically, they break files up and fit them into gaps in the computer’s memory.
 As time goes by, these disorganized files can prompt frequent crashes.
 Luckily, a great optimization solution is built right into Windows-based PCs: the disk defragmentation utility.

 Malicious software can take many different forms.
-Sometimes, it’s a virus that is accidentally unleashed after opening a strange email; other times, its adware that tags along with other information that is automatically downloaded from a website.
+Sometimes, it’s a virus that is accidentally unleashed after opening a strange email; other times, it’s an adware that tags along with other information that is automatically downloaded from a website.
 Whatever type it is, there’s no question that malicious software can wreak havoc on a computer’s performance.

 Too Little Available Memory